gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

         C_Value : Natural := 2009;
      end record;

-In this case the components DT inherited from the C++ side must be initialized by a C++ constructor, and the additional Ada components of type DT are initialized by GNAT.
+In this case, you must initialize the components ``DT`` inherited from the C++ side by a C++ constructor and the additional Ada components of type DT are initialized by GNAT.
 The initialization of such an object is done either by default, or by means of a function returning an aggregate of type DT, or by means of an extension aggregate.